 How to Use the PMT Function in Excel?

-PMT function in Excel is a very simple and easy to use.
-Let us now see how to use this PMT function in Excel with the help of some examples.
+Let us now see how to use this PMT function in Excel with the help of some examples:

-Suppose, we have to purchase a flat, costing $9,00,000 and we know the interest rate which is 9 percent and the total months of loan is 12 months.
+Suppose we have to purchase a flat costing $9,00,000, and we know the interest rate, which is 9 percent, and the total months of the loan is 12 months.

-In this case, we wanted to know the installment amount or EMI which needs to pay each month for the loan amount $9,00,000.
+In this case, we wanted to know the installment amount or EMI, which needs to pay each month for the loan amount of $9,00,000.

-In this case, PMT function helps in determining the exact amount which has to pay each month.
+In this case, the PMT function helps determine the amount that must be paid each month.

 Let’s see the below calculation:

-We have to make sure that the interest rate should be on a monthly basis which we to calculate by dividing no. of months (12).
+We must ensure that the interest rate should be monthly, which we calculate by dividing no. of months (12).

 Here in the above example, we have to divide 9%/12 months.

-Now, we have to find out the no. of months for which loan has been taken
+Now, we have to find out the no. of months for which the loan has been taken

 =F5*F7 (i.e. 5 years *12 months)

-Now we will find the PMT function by using the below formula.
+Now we will find the PMT by using the below formula.

-So, we calculated the total amount payable as well including interest and principal.
+So, we calculated the total amount payable, including interest and principal.

 So the Result will be $1,120,951.18.

-PMT function in Excel also helps us to calculate the amount which we need to invest monthly to get the fixed amount in the future.
-There are lots of situations in our life where we have to deal with it for the few purpose or goal, in this situation PMT function helps.
+PMT function in Excel also helps us calculate the monthly amount we need to invest in getting the fixed amount in the future.
+There are many situations in our life where we have to deal with it for a few purposes or goals; in this situation, the PMT function helps.

-For example: Suppose we want to invest to get $1,00,000 in 10 years when the annual interest rate is 5%.
+For example: Suppose we want to invest in getting $1,00,000 in 10 years when the annual interest rate is 5%.

 Below is the calculation:

-The interest rate is calculated to 0.417% by 5% divided by 12months (because we are investing monthly, if we want to invest quarterly then divide it by 4)
+The interest rate is calculated to be 0.417% by 5% divided by 12 months (because we are investing monthly, if we want to invest quarterly, then divide it by 4)

-As we can see in the above example that the output is in negative because of Cash Outflows.
-If we are paying an equal monthly installment or investing monthly then the cash is going out from our pocket that is why the sign is in negative.
+As we can see in the above example that the output is negative because of Cash Outflows.
+If we pay an equal monthly installment or invest monthly, the cash is going out of our pocket; that is why the sign is negative.

-We can face with below error while performing PMT function in Excel:
+We can face the below error while performing the PMT function in Excel:

 #value! – It will occur if any of the supplied arguments are not numeric.

-Below are the few errors which is also encountered by the users while applying PMT function in Excel :
+Below are the few errors which is also encountered by the users while applying the PMT function in Excel:

 The result from the PMT function is much higher or lower than expected.

-When users are calculating monthly or quarterly or annually payments, sometimes forget to convert annual interest rates or the number of periods according to the requirement.
-Hence, it gives the wrong calculation or result.
+When users calculate monthly, quarterly, or annual payments, they sometimes forget to convert annual interest rates or the number of periods according to the requirement.
+Hence, it gives the wrong calculation or results.